-Chicano 50 cocktail marks the 50th Anniversary of the San Antonio CineFestival
+Chicano 50 Cocktail Marks 50th Anniversary of the Founding of San Antonio CineFestival

-Served as an agua fresca in a double old fashioned glass, the Chicano 50 cocktail retains the original’s bright watermelon notes with a slightly mellower finish.
-We keep the merry finishing note: watermelon popsicle!—a nod to time and tradition.
+Served as an agua fresca in a double old fashioned glass, the Chicano 50 cocktail retains the original’s bright watermelon notes and the popsicle!

 Ingredients (makes two cocktails)